-Additionally, with co-workers it can be important to listen for clues that larger life events are taking place – appropriate responses to a death in the family, or a big win for their child are definitely not out-of-place in this situation.
+Additionally, with co-workers, it can be essential to listen for clues where more significant life events are taking place – appropriate responses to a death in the family or a big win for their child are definitely not out-of-place in this situation.
 [Read: 8 tips to be good friends with coworkers without overstepping the boundaries]

 Liked what you just read?
 Follow us on Instagram Facebook Twitter Pinterest and we promise, we’ll be your lucky charm to a beautiful love life.